Screenshot 2025-02-01 at 3.32.59 PM.png

 • Our technology operates as a closed-loop system and recirculates the CO₂ used in the process.

-• The technology was born out of the need of reducing energy utilization during the comminution process (particle reduction) in mining which is responsible for 3% of global electricity consumption.
+• The technology was born out of the need of reducing energy utilization during the comminution process (particle reduction) in mining which is responsible for up to 4% of global electricity consumption.
 Our waterless process is estimated to reduce energy consumption by half when compared to traditional comminution equipment used today.
 An additional environmental benefit we are observing in recent experiments is the evidence of carbon sequestration occurring in certain ores.

 • Yes.
 If interested please get in touch for further details.